blog-banner

 Construction Industry: Mental Health Status

 Day-to-day life in the construction industry exposes contractors and construction workers to elevated risk factors of developing mental health issues.
-Long, demanding work hours combined with short deadlines, injuries coupled with financial uncertainty, navigating a male-dominated industry where prejudice does not improve stress nor recovery…
+Long, demanding work hours combined with short deadlines, injuries coupled with financial uncertainty, navigating a male-dominated industry where prejudice does not improve stress nor recovery.
+This combination of factors has contributed to what can be described as a mental health crisis within the industry.

 Without generalizing, several studies have shown that men, especially men of another generation, feel more ashamed, powerless, and even unaware of the issues that affect them psychologically or physically.
 Moreover, it is often difficult to talk openly with trusted friends and family members.
 However, without a medical diagnosis, it is impossible to go forward or file a claim with the CNESST.
 The downward spiral of work-related exhaustion only perpetuates itself, thus reducing productivity and self-esteem, increasing absences and the likelihood of injury.

-In fact, every year in Canada, mental health issues result in over 50 billion dollars in expenditures, not including the costs associated with insurance benefits and administered care.
+In fact, every year in Canada, mental health struggles result in over 50 billion dollars in expenditures, not including the costs associated with insurance benefits and administered care.
 Furthermore, as soon as a person suffers from a problem affecting their mental well-being, it goes without saying, that those around them are also affected: anxiety, feelings of powerlessness, financial insecurity, the behaviour of children, etc. For these reasons, it is important to collectively establish solutions or, at the very least, to set up qualified support resources.

-Problems Faced in the Construction Industry
+Issues Faced in the Construction Industry

 Image: Flickr